jschmidtnj/CS385/hw/hw4b/README.md

 Name: Joshua Schmidt, Date: 10/31/19

-1. Consider the algorithm on page 148 in the textbook for binary reflected Gray codes.
+1. Consider the algorithm on page 148 in the textbook for binary reflected gray codes.
 What change(s) would you make so that it generates the binary numbers in order for a given length n?
 Your algorithm must be recursive and keep the same structure as the one in the textbook.
 Describe only the change(s).
 (10 points)

-In order to output the binary reflected Gray code in order, the only change needed would be to copy list $L1$ to $L2$ in the same order, instead of reversing it.
+In order to output the binary reflected gray code in order, the only change needed would be to copy list $L1$ to $L2$ in the same order, instead of reversing it.
 So the final algorithm would be as follows:

 pseudocode: